arjunsinghy96/channels-chat/README.md

 A simple chat server written in django using django-channels for websocket integration.

+Note: First first migrations, migrate you database with this branch first.
+Then switch to the master branch.

 #### TODO:

 - [ ] Transit from sqlite3 to postgresql